-The ocean models used in physical ocean prediction systems evolve 3D fields of the active tracers and the three components of velocity (see section 5.5.1. of Alvarez-Fanjul et al. 2022).
+The ocean models used in physical ocean prediction systems evolve 3D fields of the active tracers and the three components of velocity (see Section 5.5.1. of Alvarez Fanjul et al., 2022).
 They also evolve either a 2D surface pressure (or surface height) field or a 3D pressure field.
 The active tracers used depend on the formulation of the equation of state.
-When it is EOS80 (Fofonoff and Millard 1983) the active tracers are potential temperature and practical salinity, whilst when it is TEOS10 (IOC et al. 2010) they are conservative temperature and absolute salinity.
-The evolution of these fields is determined by some form of the so-called primitive equations (Griffies and Adcroft 2008).
-The approximations that are usually made are generally well-described in section 5.4 of Alvarez-Fanjul et al. (2022).
-We note however that the centripetal acceleration is not included in the equations because they have been transformed so that the spheroid coincident with the Earth's bulge, follows a spherical surface (Vallis 2017).
-It is of course assumed (the turbulent closure hypothesis) that the effect of small-scale motions on large-scale motions can be represented (that is parametrised) in terms of the large-scale motions.
-None of the Boussinesq, hydrostatic, incompressible and additional Coriolis term approximations is mandatory but maintaining consistent, well-behaved, equations requires care.
+When it is EOS80 (Fofonoff and Millard, 1983) the active tracers are potential temperature and practical salinity, whilst when it is TEOS10 (IOC et al., 2010) they are conservative temperature and absolute salinity.
+The evolution of these fields is determined by some form of the so-called primitive equations (Griffies and Adcroft, 2008).
+The approximations that are usually made are generally well-described in Section 5.4 of Alvarez Fanjul et al. (2022).
+We note, however, that the centripetal acceleration is not included in the equations because they have been transformed so that the spheroid coincident with the Earth's bulge follows a spherical surface (Vallis, 2017).
+It is of course assumed (the turbulent closure hypothesis) that the effect of small-scale motions on largescale motions can be represented (that is parameterized) in terms of the large-scale motions.
+None of the Boussinesq, hydrostatic, incompressible, or additional Coriolis term approximations are mandatory, but maintaining consistent, wellbehaved equations requires care.
 Some alternative forms of the primitive equations which enjoy good conservation properties are derived in White et al. (2005).
-Compressible equations support rapidly traveling sound waves which (can be artificially slowed but) make competitively efficient solution difficult.
+Compressible equations support rapidly travelling sound waves, which (can be artificially slowed but) make a competitively efficient solution difficult.